Kerr-induced In-line Interferometry for Ultra-sensitive Phase-Contrast Imaging: Results

 \subsection{Single-Bit Analysis}

 To experimentally verify the nonlinear phase-to-intensity mapping (Fig. \ref{Figure 1}c), a narrowband phase bit was introduced on the laser spectra using a programmable spectral phase modulator (WaveShaper).
-The modulated pulse is then propogated through 5 m of normal dispersive, highly nonlinear fiber (HNLF).
+The modulated pulse is then propagated through 5\,m of normal dispersive, highly nonlinear fiber (HNLF).
 The nonlinear interference occurs during propagation and the resulting phase-to-intensity mapping can be readout using an optical spectral analyzer (OSA).

-Since practical laser setups are commonly limited in peak power, we studied the power dependency of the effect numerically.
-Linear phase-to-intensity mapping persists across a broad power range.
-Our simulations for peak power levels from 300 to 1200 W show, even when the spectrum significantly broadens, due to nonlinear frequency generation, the intensity-mapped phase information remains in the spectral position (Fig. \ref{Figure 2}c).
+Since fiber laser setups are commonly limited in peak power, we studied the power dependency of the effect numerically.
+Near-linear phase-to-intensity mapping persists across a broad power range.
+Our simulations for peak power levels from 300 to 1200\,W show the intensity-mapped phase information remains in the spectral position, remarkably even when the spectrum significantly broadens due to nonlinear frequency generation (Fig. \ref{Figure 2}c).
 At this spectral position, we observe a close to linear dependency of the output intensity to the input phase magnitude.
 The Pearson correlation, defined by $\rho =cov(I,\phi)/(\sigma_I \sigma_\phi)$, where $I$ represents intensity and $\phi$ represents phase, is close to 1 for all power levels supporting the linear trend (Fig. \ref{Figure 2}e).

-Experimental measurements confirm the linear phase-to-intensity mapping, despite spectral distortions at higher powers.
+Experimental measurements with 200\,fs pulses at peak powers of 200 and 350\,W confirm the linear phase-to-intensity mapping, despite considerable spectral distortions at higher powers.
 Measurements were performed at 200 and 350\,W peak power and 200\,fs pulse duration.
-Pulse and fiber imperfections as well as additional nonlinearity through optical amplification before encoding lead to differences between measured and simulated spectra.
+Pulse and fiber imperfections, as well as additional nonlinearity arising from optical amplification before encoding, lead to differences between measured and simulated spectra.
 Nonetheless, the general linear trend between phase and peak amplitude at the bit‘s spectral location remains for all tested settings in simulation and experiment.
-Even in cases where the peak prominence severly declines in measured data (e.g., see Fig. \ref{Figure 2}d or Fig C5 in Appendix C), the spectral output at bit position shows strictly linear behavior.
-For instance, the two measured power settings illustrated in Fig. \ref{Figure 2} features a high Pearson correlation of 0.98 (Fig.\ref{Figure 2}f).
+Even in cases where the peak prominence severely declines in measured data (e.g., see Fig. \ref{Figure 2}d or Fig C5 in Appendix C), the spectral output at bit position shows strictly linear behavior, featuring a high Pearson correlation of 0.98 (Fig.\ref{Figure 2}f).